rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ### When to use `Nested`

-You should use it only for some reccuring set of tasks if they:
+You should use it only for some recurring set of tasks if they:
 - are large;
 - are complicated and need to leverage the railway;
 - have to use `Wrap`, `Rescue` or `Nested` macros within them.

-In all other cases consider using just a callable steps.
+In all other cases consider using callable steps.

 --